Sheffield Savings Bank: From Centenary to amalgamation

 In 1947 Horne placed the Sheffield Savings Bank as twelfth by size nationally.
-In the first decade after WWII a further fifteen new branches were opened.
-In 1974, the Bank completed a major redevelopment and expansion of the bank's headquarters on Norfolk Street, just as the trustee savings bank industry was preparing for its regional consolidation.
+In the first decade after the Second World War a further fifteen new branches were opened.
+In 1974, the bank completed a major redevelopment and expansion of its headquarters on Norfolk Street, just as the trustee savings bank industry was preparing for its regional consolidation.
 As a result of the TSB Act of 1976 the Bank merged to form part of TSB Yorkshire & Lincoln, later, in 1986 being floated on the stock market, eventually merging with Lloyds Bank in 1995 to form Lloyds TSB.